Jess Stonestreet Jackson Jr.: Vintner's Hall of Fame

-Thoroughbred Racing
+Thoroughbred racing

 In 2007, Jackson bought a controlling interest in the champion racehorse Curlin, who won the Preakness Stakes and the Breeders' Cup Classic that year.
 In 2008, the horse won the $6 million Dubai World Cup.

 Jackson won the Sportsman of the Year 2008 Insider Award: "To owner Jess Jackson for believing in the greatness of his beloved Curlin then went above and beyond the call to prove it."

-On 6 May 2009, Jackson's Stonestreet Stables, along with Harold T. McCormick, purchased the 2009 Kentucky Oaks winner Rachel Alexandra.
-On May 16, she won the 2009 Preakness Stakes and was later named 2009 American Horse of the Year.
-She was bred to Curlin upon her retirement, and the resulting offspring was a colt named Jess's Dream.
-He won his first race in one of the most talked about performances of the year, but then was retired due to injury.

 Jackson's investments in racehorses totaled over $200 million.

 Death

-Jackson succumbed, after several years of treatment, to melanoma on 21 April 2011.
-He was buried in a newly-created 12,000 square-foot cemetery on an Alexander Valley hilltop.
+After several years of treatment for melanoma, Jackson died on April 21, 2011.
+He was buried in a newly created 12,000 square-foot cemetery on an Alexander Valley hilltop.